MSc Environmental Entrepreneurship Louise Thomson

 After further research, it was decided that survival centres (training centres) based in Aberdeen (local companies were selected to minimise transportation emissions) would be targeted and offered the coveralls for reuse.
 In the end, in excess of 800 coveralls were donated by TechnipFMC for reuse to five survival training centres!
 During the project, a reuse model for PPE waste was created and implemented and its success has provided hope that it can be applied industry wide.
 Knowing that, as a team, we have managed to get more than 800 coveralls rehomed for reuse rather than sent to landfill as waste is a fantastic feeling.

 White Pepper Apparel is a women's wear sustainable activewear brand.
 It is a lifestyle choice, a go-to for those who want to purchase high quality and stylish activewear, guilt free.
 Not only is the offering environmentally friendly, it also has a mental health approach to it, emphasising the importance of self-care.
 The idea is particularly fresh, as the target market in particular need to become more aware of their purchasing behaviour to help in the slowing down of fast fashion.

-In addition to the challenges, Strath Inspire also provides key tools essential when starting a business including help with business plans, help with business model canvas and concept canvas and 1-2-1 adviser meetings.
-I strongly recommend anyone attending Strathclyde who is interested in starting a business to sign up to Strath Inspire, you won’t regret it.
+In addition to the challenges, Strathclyde Inspire also provides key tools essential when starting a business including help with business plans, help with business model canvas and concept canvas and 1-2-1 adviser meetings.
+I strongly recommend anyone attending Strathclyde who is interested in starting a business to sign up to Strathclyde Inspire, you won’t regret it.

 Final thoughts & looking ahead